ntustison/LAMNrFlows/Manuscript/intro.md

 ## Contribution

 Most prior synthesis/imputation frameworks are configured as one-to-one or many-to-one mappings.
-They emit a single target contrast per pass—even when trained for multiple targets—and rarely model the joint conditional across all missing contrasts.
+They emit a single target contrast per pass even when trained for multiple targets and rarely model the joint conditional across all missing contrasts.
 We instead treat modalities as a single multiscale latent system.
-Using a Glow backbone with per-level taps, we fit per-level Gaussian statistics and, given any observed subset, compute a closed-form joint posterior over the missing latents that captures cross-modal covariance.
+Using a Glow backbone with multi-scale access, we fit per-level Gaussian statistics and, given any observed subset, compute a closed-form joint posterior over the missing latents that captures cross-modal covariance.
 A single, exact inverse then yields $M \rightarrow N$ imputations that are jointly coherent across all